 There are many benefits to using an outsourced HR consultancy, including cost, level of expertise and productivity.

 If you can find an outsourced HR company that will also look after your health and safety, this is better still.
-Through offering a HR function, your consultancy will already have a deep understanding of the inner workings for your organisation and as an external sounding board, often a detailed overview of employee opinion.
+By offering an HR function, your consultancy will already have a deep understanding of the inner workings for your organisation and as an external sounding board, often a detailed overview of employee opinion.
 This can be useful when planning for health and safety, particularly In terms of culture change.